Bristol: Arts

-Bristol has a thriving current and historical arts scene.
+Bristol has a thriving arts scene.
 Some of the modern venues and modern digital production companies have merged with legacy production companies based in old buildings around the city.
 In 2008 the city was a finalist for the 2008 European Capital of Culture, although the title was awarded to Liverpool.
 The city was designated "City of Film" by UNESCO in 2017 and has been a member of the Creative Cities Network since then.

-The Bristol Old Vic, founded in 1946 as an offshoot of The Old Vic in London, occupies the 1766 Theatre Royal (607 seats) on King Street; the 150-seat New Vic (a studio-type theatre), and a foyer and bar in the adjacent Coopers' Hall (built in 1743).
+The Bristol Old Vic, founded in 1946 as an offshoot of The Old Vic in London, occupies the 1766 Theatre Royal (607 seats) on King Street and the Weston Studio in the adjacent Coopers' Hall (built in 1743), with a 2018 bar and foyer area.
 The Theatre Royal, a grade I listed building, is the oldest continuously operating theatre in England.
 The Bristol Old Vic Theatre School (which originated in King Street) is a separate company, and the Bristol Hippodrome is a 1,951-seat theatre for national touring productions.
-Other smaller theatres include the Tobacco Factory, QEH, the Redgrave Theatre at Clifton College, The Wardrobe Theatre, Bristol Improv Theatre, and the Alma Tavern.
+Other smaller theatres include the Tobacco Factory, QEH, the Redgrave Theatre at Clifton College, The Wardrobe Theatre, Bristol Improv Theatre, and the Alma Theatre.
 Bristol's theatre scene features several companies as well as the Old Vic, including Show of Strength, Shakespeare at the Tobacco Factory and Travelling Light.
 Theatre Bristol is a partnership between the city council, Arts Council England and local residents to develop the city's theatre industry.
 Several organisations support Bristol theatre; the Residence (an artist-led community) provides office, social and rehearsal space for theatre and performance companies, and Equity has a branch in the city.

 The city has many venues for live music, its largest the 2,000-seat Bristol Beacon, previously Colston Hall, named after Edward Colston.
 Others include the Bristol Academy, The Fleece, The Croft, the Exchange, Fiddlers, the Victoria Rooms, Rough Trade, Trinity Centre, St George's Bristol and several pubs, from the jazz-oriented The Old Duke to rock at the Fleece and indie bands at the Louisiana.
 In 2010 PRS for Music called Bristol the UK's most musical city, based on the number of its members born there relative to the city's population.

 Since the late 1970s Bristol has been home to bands combining punk, funk, dub and political consciousness.
 With trip hop and Bristol Sound artists such as Tricky, Portishead and Massive Attack, the list of bands from Bristol is extensive.
 The city is a stronghold of drum and bass, with artists such as Roni Size's Mercury Prize-winning Reprazent, as DJ Krust, More Rockers and TC.
-Trip hop and drum & bass music, in particular, is part of the Bristol urban-culture scene which received international media attention during the 1990s.
+Musicians were at the centre of the broader Bristol urban-culture scene which received international media attention during the 1990s.
 The Downs Festival is also a yearly occurrence where both local and well-known bands play.
 Since its inception in 2016, it has become a major event in the city.